-- Obtain Social Security number.
-Sign and return the Letter of Acceptance.
-If the Letter of Acceptance is not received by the deadline, the college assumes non-acceptance and will give the slot to another applicant.
-Complete the Residence Halls Application, if interested in staying in the halls, and return it with a - interested in staying in the halls, and return it with a \$50.00 refundable security deposit.

-Submit the Student Aid Report (SAR) upon receipt to - Take a physical examination and return the Health Form to the college as soon as possible. - Check with the COM-FSM State Campus Dean for travel arrangements.
+- Obtain Social Security number. - Sign and return the Letter of Acceptance.
+If the Letter of Acceptance is not received by the deadline, the college assumes non-acceptance and will give the slot to another applicant. - Complete the Residence Halls Application, if interested in staying in the halls, and return it with a \$50.00 refundable security deposit. - Submit the Student Aid Report (SAR) upon receipt to the Financial Aid Office. - Take a physical examination and return the Health Form to the college as soon as - Check with the COM-FSM State Campus Dean for travel arrangements.
 Tickets are provided for students from Yap, Chuuk, and Kosrae who have completed all of the above.